un-ts/synckit/README.md

 ## Benchmark

-It is about 20x faster than [`sync-threads`](https://github.com/lambci/sync-threads) but 3x slower than native for reading the file content itself 1000 times during runtime.
+It is about 20x faster than [`sync-threads`](https://github.com/lambci/sync-threads) but 3x slower than native for reading the file content itself 1000 times during runtime, and 18x faster than `sync-threads` but 4x slower than native for total time.
 See [Benchmark](./benchmarks/benchmark.txt) for more details.

 You can try it with running `yarn benchmark` by yourself.
 [Here](./benchmarks/benchmark.js) is the benchmark source code.